openstack/governance/reference/tags/assert_supports-upgrade.rst

 =======================

-This tag is part of the assert category of tags, which are assertions made by the project team themselves about their maturity.
-One such assertion (or self-imposed contract) is about the cold-upgrade features that the project supports.
+This tag is part of the assert category of tags, which are assertions made by the project team themselves about their deliverables maturity.
+One such assertion (or self-imposed contract) is about the cold-upgrade features that the deliverable supports.

-The "assert:supports-upgrade" tag asserts that the project will support minimal cold (offline) upgrade capabilities.
+The "assert:supports-upgrade" tag asserts that the deliverable will support minimal cold (offline) upgrade capabilities.

 Application to current deliverables